CiiDub/scripting_tricks/readme.md

 ```

 ## Clippings
 - __Ruby Clippings__ A set of simplified clippings for ruby.
+Note: You can use the Setup palette to enable or disable clipping groups per language.
+You can find it under the menu __BBEdit > Setup__.

 - __Scripting Clippings__ to help with scripting in general.
 	- __shebang__ `#!/usr/bin/env <interpreter>`
 	This works with a script in the Resources folder to try and guess the right interpreter.
-It’s default (or fallback) is the document type.
+It’s default (or fallback) is the documents language.

-- __WorkSheet Clippings__ to be used with Shell Worksheets.
+- __WorkSheet Clippings__ are to be used with Shell/Unix Worksheets.
+They expand out to useful shell commands.

+	- __man_bb__
-	- __man_bb__ `man <cmd> | col -b | bbedit -m "UNIX man page"`
+	`man < cmd > | col -b | bbedit -m "UNIX man page"`
-	⌃↵ will open a Unix man page in a separate BBEdit window with the document type UNIX man page.
-My normal color scheme is a dark blue, I have the the Unix Man page doc type set to the standard white.
+	Executing this will open a Unix man page in a separate BBEdit window with the language set to UNIX man page.
+	My normal color scheme is a dark blue, I have the the Unix Man page language (doc type) set to the standard black and white.
 If I were really hip it would be yellow with black text.

+	- __cd_pwd__
+	`cd < '/Users/chris/' >; PWD`
+	`cd '/projects/root/dir/'; PWD`
-	- __cd_pwd__ `cd '/Users/chris/Projects/Scripting Tricks/'; PWD` or `cd <You might want to save.>; PWD`
+	`cd < You might want to save. >; PWD`
+	This one finds your working directory and uses it as the input for the `cd` command, followed by `PWD` to display the directory.
+		- If your using BBEdits persistent Unix Worksheet `PWD` will be the current working directory.
+The default is your home directory.
+The path to `PDW` will be selected so it can be changed easily
-	This one finds your working directory and expands it out with the `cd` command.
-If your working in a BBEdit project the `PWD` is the projects root directory.
-If it is a saved Shell Worksheet it’s it’s parent directory.
+		- If your working in a BBEdit project the `PWD` is the projects root directory.
+		- If you are using a good ol' Shell Worksheet it's parent directory is the PWD.
 If the Worksheet isn’t saved it will remind you to save and let you type something in.
-Finally if your using BBEdits persistent Worksheet `PWD` will be the current working directory selected.

 ## Stationery
 - __Text Filter.rb__ is a good starting place to write a text filter in ruby.
 It sets up two loops and one method.
 One loop to read the file or selection, a setup pass.
 The second to process and print out to BBEdit.
 The method helps deal with line endings when printing out.